richtr/html-media-focus/README.md

 ### Demo

-This repository contains a simple web-based demo that demonstrates how `focusable` should work and be enforced by user agents.
+This repository contains a simple web-based demo that demonstrates how `remoteControls` should work and be enforced by user agents.
 You can view this demo [here](https://richtr.github.io/html-media-focus/).

 ### Feedback